-- DRAC 5 online help provides information about using the Web-based interface. - The Dell OpenManage[TM] IT Assistant User's Guide and the Dell OpenManage IT Assistant Reference Guide provide information about IT Assistant. - The Dell OpenManage Server Administrator's User's Guide provides information about installing and using Server Administrator. - The Dell OpenManage Baseboard Management Controller Utilities User's Guide provides information about configuring the Baseboard Management Controller (BMC), configuring your managed system using the BMC Management Utility, and additional BMC information. - The Dell Update Packages User's Guide provides information about obtaining and using Dell Update Packages as part of your system update strategy.
+- DRAC 5 online help provides information about using the Web-based interface. - The Dell OpenManage[TM] IT Assistant User's Guide and the Dell OpenManage IT Assistant Reference Guide provide information about IT Assistant. - The Dell OpenManage Server Administrator's User's Guide provides information about installing and using Server Administrator. - The Dell OpenManage Server Administrator SNMP Reference Guide documents the Server Administrator SNMP management information base (MIB).
+The MIB defines variables that extend the standard MIB to cover the capabilities of systems management agents. - The Dell OpenManage Baseboard Management Controller Utilities User's Guide provides information about configuring the Baseboard Management Controller (BMC), configuring your managed system using the BMC Management Utility, and additional BMC information. - The Dell Update Packages User's Guide provides information about obtaining and using Dell Update Packages as part of your system update strategy. - The Dell Systems Software Support Matrix provides information about the various Dell systems, the operating systems supported by these systems, and the Dell OpenManage components that can be installed on these systems.